Diversification is a well-known aspect of any solid portfolio, even if it’s often misunderstood.

 Farmland Can Maximize Your Returns

 Common investing advice says that a diversified portfolio tends to make a bigger return over time.
-This is more than conventional wisdom; in fact, there’s economic theory behind why diversification makes good financial sense.
+This is more than conventional wisdom; in fact, there’s an economic theory behind why diversification makes good financial sense.

 MPT dates back to the early 1950s when economist Harry Markowitz first published a paper on the subject.